remora-3d-graphics/geant4-remora/CONTRIBUTE.md

 - Thank you for contributing!

 ## Suggestions for contributing:
+- Just using the geant4 remora server and the remora client is helpful.
+You can help identify bugs and open issues.
-- Check out the issues tab!
+- Check out the issues tab, some issues are labelled as "good first issue."
 - If you're not sure if your idea will be a good change, feel free to email me at ojgames112000@gmail.com